When Robotics Meets Wireless Communications: An Introductory Tutorial: Mobile Robot Modeling

 \section{Mobile Robot Modeling}

-We can classify the Mobile Robots (MRs) according to their operational environment (e.g. aerial robots, ground robots, underwater robots, unmanned surface vehicles, amphibian robots), and also according to their locomotion mechanism (e.g. wheels, legs).
-The objective of this section is to provide the reader with the basic knowledge and mathematical models of MRs deemed necessary to address problems that are at the intersection of robotics and communications.
-We do not intend to provide an extensive exposition of the subject; we will discuss only three of the most popular types of \acp{MR}: ground wheeled robots, multirotor aerial robots, and fixed-wing aerial robots.
-These types of \acp{MR} have been used in various \ac{CaTP} applications and in common industrial deployments of \ac{MR}.
-Before we discuss these \acp{MR}, let us briefly discuss the modelling process and its importance in the context of trajectory planning problems.

-Mathematically modelling a phenomenon or object consists of describing it in terms of certain aspects of interest and under certain conditions by means of analytical mathematical equations and/or numerical models.
-We can divide the mathematical model into four components: \begin{enumerate} \item {\bf Object representation}: in our case, the object to be modelled is the \ac{MR}.
+Mathematically modelling a phenomenon or object consists of describing it in terms of certain aspects of interest and under certain conditions.
+We can divide the model into the following four components.

+{\bf Object representation}: in our case, the object to be modelled is the \ac{MR}.
 The object representation is a mathematical abstraction of the physical \ac{MR} that describes properties that are relevant for the problem at hand.
 In the context of trajectory planning problems, the MR can be described as a single point\footnote{This holds only if the obstacles and the other \acp{MR} are dilated to avoid collisions with the considered \ac{MR}.} with orientation, even if the real object itself occupies non-zero physical space.
-This is a suitable representation of the MR for trajectory planning problems, but it may be inadequate for other problems, such as the mechanical analysis of the MR's frame. \item {\bf Model Input}: the model input is a set containing all controllable variables and whose effect on the object representation will be captured by the mathematical model.
-There might be other controllable variables which affect the object representation, but the model input includes only the variables considered in the mathematical model. \item {\bf Range of validity}: this consists of all the conditions under which the model will adequately describe the behaviour of the object representation, e.g. the assumptions on the considered scenarios, ranges of variations for the variables forming the model input.
-Note that the model input together with the range of validity provides us the {\bf model input space}.
-This space is the set of all valid values that the model input can take. \item {\bf Input-to-object relation}: this is the mapping rule that relates any element within the model input space to a corresponding element within the {\bf object representation space}.
-In the case of analytical models, this relation can take the form of explicit mathematical equations while in the case of numerical methods, it can take the form of numerical lookup tables or neural networks. \end{enumerate}
+This is a suitable representation of the MR for trajectory planning problems, although it may be inadequate for other problems, such as the mechanical analysis of the MR's frame.

+{\bf Model Input}: the model input is a set containing all controllable variables and whose effect on the object representation will be captured by the mathematical model.
+There might be other controllable variables which affect the object representation, but the model input includes only the variables considered in the mathematical model.